mackenziekbrooks/dci101-f22/docs/index.md

 * This course will mix theory and hands-on work.
 Be prepared to think critically about technology AND to get your hands dirty in a little bit of code.
 * The DH community values experimentation and productive failure, often in public.
 We will learn from how and why things don’t work.
 We are not just going to talk about what we’re learning but how we’re learning it.
 Give yourself a break from perfectionism!

-## Pandemic protocols

-* We're still a pandemic and it sucks!
-Even though W&L is trying to have a normal year, things are still going to be weird and hard.
-Show grace to yourself, your classmates, and your instructor.

 ## Required texts